MaterializeInc/materialize/doc/user/content/sql/values.md

 ## Details

 `VALUES` statements can be used anywhere that [`SELECT`] statements are valid.
-They are most commonly used in [`INSERT`] statements, but they can also be used on their own.
+They are most commonly used in [`INSERT`] statements, but can also be used on their own.

 ## Examples